Cyber-Physical Systems Education

 - Robotics, drones, and autonomous and connected vehicles

 - Machine learning and signal processing as applied to cyber-physical systems

 - Communications, and networking and applications to support the Internet of Things IoT)

 - Cyber-Physical Systems with humans in the loop; human-automation interaction

 CPS NRT Program

 The National Science Foundation awarded UVA a five-year NRT grant to build out a Cyber-Physical Systems (CPS) education program.
-The program will launch in Fall 2019 with approximately 25 PhD students and 15 ME students.
+The program launched in Fall 2019 with 21 PhD students and 6 ME students.
 A fundamental aspect of the CPS NRT Program is the highly interdisciplinary nature of the program, which is similar to the Link Lab (the physical home of the program).
 In all NAE studies on engineering education and also with significant feedback from our grant Industry Advisory Board, successful students need to acquire multidisciplinary skills, teamwork skills, hands-on practicum, and both policy and ethics knowledge.
 These topics are all aspects of our CPS NRT Program.